-- 1. Panel meetings are only to be attended by panel members, Council officers, and officers from stakeholder organisations involved in the project, for example statutory consultees, as well as the applicant and their design team.
-If any additional individual is to attend, it should be approved by the Quality Review Panel manager. - 2.
-At all times panel members shall keep strictly confidential all information acquired during the course of their role on the panel and shall not use that information for their own benefit, nor disclose it to any third party (with the exception of reports that are in the public domain see points 7 and 8). - 3.
-The panel's advice is provided in the form of a report written by the Quality Review Panel manager, containing key points arrived at in discussion by the panel.
-If any applicant, architect or agent approaches a panel member for advice on a scheme subject to review (before, during or after), they should decline to comment and refer the inquiry to the panel manager. - 4.
-Following the meeting, the Quality Review Panel manager will write a draft report, circulate it to the chair for comments and then make any amendments.
+1. Panel meetings are only to be attended by panel members, Council officers, and officers from stakeholder organisations involved in the project, for example statutory consultees, as well as the applicant and their design team.
+If any additional individual is to attend, it should be approved by the Quality Review Panel manager.

+2. At all times panel members shall keep strictly confidential all information acquired during the course of their role on the panel and shall not use that information for their own benefit, nor disclose it to any third party (with the exception of reports that are in the public domain - see points 5 and 6).

+3. The panel's advice is provided in the form of a report written by the Quality Review Panel manager, containing key points arrived at in discussion by the panel.
+If any applicant, architect or agent approaches a panel member for advice on a scheme subject to review (before, during or after), they should decline to comment and refer the inquiry to the panel manager.

+4. Following the meeting, the Quality Review Panel manager will write a draft report, circulate it to the chair for comments and then make any amendments.
 The final report will then be distributed to all relevant stakeholders.

-- 5. If the proposal is at a pre-application stage, the report is not made public and is only shared with the Council, the applicant and design team, and any other stakeholder bodies that the Council has consulted on the project. - 6.
-If the proposal is reviewed at an application stage the report will be a public document kept within the proposal's case file and published on the Council's website.
-However, only the final report is made public. - 7.
-If a panel member wishes to share any Quality Review Panel report with a third party, they must seek approval from the Quality Review Panel manager, who will confirm whether or not the report is public.
+5. If the proposal is at a pre-application stage, the report is not made public and is only shared with the Council, the applicant and design team, and any other stakeholder bodies that the Council has consulted on the project.

+6. If the proposal is reviewed at an application stage, the report will be a public document kept within the proposal's case file and published on the Council's website.
+Where the final review of a scheme takes place at a pre-application stage, the report of this meeting may also be made public once an application is submitted.

+7. If a panel member wishes to share any Quality Review Panel report with a third party, they must seek approval from the Quality Review Panel manager, who will confirm whether or not the report is public.